bitterjug/devjournal-crypto/devjournal.markdown

 - [x] The traffic light text is aligned wrongly when the chart floats left.
     - seems to have inherited text alight center!

+## 2015-02-23 Monday

+### 11:01

+# ATA new chart layout

+- [ ] Need to see the kind of layout change Jon made for it to work and do the same to the filtered dataset

+- [ ]